DCC-Coach-Collective/dysfunctional-standup-cards/README.md

 * **Timely** - Focused on the immediate work, challenges and goals.
 Start on time, finish when done

-* **Attendee** (Attendy?, right people-y) Attendees should have a strong motivation for attending, which is likely to be a need to contribute to or understand work
+* **Attendee** - Attendees should have a strong motivation for attending, which is likely to be a need to contribute to or understand work

 * **Energy** - We’re about to go and do great things, let’s build energy